IngoGutwin/portfolio/src/content/blog/Tailwind&Sass.md

 # How setup Tailwind and SCSS with Nuxt 3

-This guide will show you how to install and utilize Tailwindcss and Sass in your Nuxt 3 project.
+This guide will show you how to install and utilize Tailwind CSS and Sass in your Nuxt 3 project.

-## Prerequisites
+## PREREQUISITES

-Before getting started, please make sure you have scaffold up a new project as mentioned here 👉 [Nuxt3 Project](newProjectNuxt3.md) and.
+Before getting started, please make sure you have set up a new project as mentioned here 👉 [Nuxt3 Project](newProjectNuxt3.md) and.

 ### If you already have a new project, let's jump right in

 ### Install all the dependecies

-Type in your Terminal:
+Install all the dependencies by typing the following commands in your terminal:

 npm install -D @nuxtjs/tailwindcss postcss@latest autoprefixer@latest \
 sass-loader node-sass sass.

-### then... init tailwind.config
+### Then, initialize the tailwind.config file by running the command:

 npx tailwindcss init

-### update the tailwind.config.js
+### Update the tailwind.config.js file with the following content:

 ```javascript